khanhduytran0/LiveContainer/README.md

 ## Limitations
 - Entitlements from the guest app are not applied to the host app.
 This isn't a big deal since sideloaded apps requires only basic entitlements.
 - App Permissions are globally applied.
 - Guest app containers are not sandboxed.
-This means one guest app can access other guest apps's data.
+This means one guest app can access other guest apps' data.
 - arm64e is untested.
 It is recommended to use arm64 binary.
 - Only one guest app can run at a time.
 This is much more like 3 apps limit where you have to disable an app to run another (switching between app in LiveContainer is instant).
 - Remote push notification might not work. ~~If you have a paid developer account then you don't even have to use LiveContainer~~